Gogo-cr/Alx-pre_course/0x01-git/README.md

-A readme in 0x01-git directory under alx-pre_course.
+A readme in 0x01-git directory under alx-pre_course,
+I was asked to update from github.